bryanwweber/orbital-mechanics-notes/_sources/interplanetary-maneuvers/planetary-arrival-capture.md

 glue("reentry-corridor-radius", y_2 - y_1)
 ```

 The offset distance to have $r_p =$ 6,378 km is $y_1 =$ {glue:text}`reentry-corridor-y_1:.1f` km and to hit the edge of the atmosphere, $y_2 =$ {glue:text}`reentry-corridor-y_2:.1f` km.
-This gives an annulus of radius {glue:text}`reentry-corridor-radius:.1f` km that the spacecraft must be within to arrive in Earth's atmosphere.
+This gives an annulus of thickness {glue:text}`reentry-corridor-radius:.1f` km that the spacecraft must be within to arrive in Earth's atmosphere.
 This is approximately the distance from Storrs, CT to the Statue of Liberty.
 If Earth was the size of a baseball, the reentry corridor would be about the thickness of a credit card.

 ## $\Delta v$ for a Capture Orbit